Stereotype Threat, Not just a Threat

 Do Expectations Affect Athletes’ Performance?

 Someone who plays a sport and his constantly toted as the star player on their team always tends to perform at a higher level than the other players on the team.
 This is probably largely due to talent, but I feel as though being told “we’re counting on you” and “you are our best player” can create a self – fulfilling prophecy with that person, helping them perform better.
-If that player were to go play on a different team …
+If that player were to go …

 Read more